SameSalamander5710/DynamicFPSLimiter/README.md

 This script solves the issue by dynamically adjusting the base FPS limit in demanding areas, reducing input lag while still allowing higher frame rates in less intensive regions.
 As a result, you get a smoother and more responsive gaming experience without compromising too much performance.

 # What This Script Does
 This script uses PowerShell to monitor GPU usage in real-time and dynamically adjust frame limits based on system load.
-It helps maintain optimal performance by lowering the frame cap when GPU usage is high and restoring it when usage decreases.

 Example of How It Works:
-- If GPU usage exceeds 80% for 2 consecutive seconds, the script reduces the frame limit by X FPS.
+- If GPU usage exceeds 80% for 2 consecutive seconds, the script reduces the frame limit by X.
-- If GPU usage drops below 70% for 3 consecutive seconds, the script increases the frame limit by X FPS, up to the original cap.
+- If GPU usage drops below 70% for 3 consecutive seconds, the script increases the frame limit by X, up to the original cap.
-- Frame rate adjustments are triggered via hotkeys set in RTSS (Rivatuner Statistics Server).
+- Frame rate adjustments (inc./dec. by 'X') are triggered via hotkeys set in RTSS (Rivatuner Statistics Server).
 - By default, GPU usage is checked every 1 second, but this interval can be adjusted.

 # Requirements